Branching, edit, and regenerate

 Edge cases and unhappy paths

-- A deeply nested tree (many edits and regenerations on top of each other) lets the user navigate forever.
-Cap or hide branch navigation in the UI if your application has a preferred branch.
+- Deeply branched trees can have many siblings.
+A user can navigate forever; cap or hide branch navigation in your UI if your app has a preferred branch.

 FAQ